manauref/PMGsolver/README.txt

 !    operator is also available respectively.
 For more details !    see M. Francisquez, et. al., Multigrid treatment of implicit !    continuum diffusion, J. of Comp.
 Phys 2017)
 !
-4. Simple Poisson equation
+4. A simple Poisson solver
+!                 div(grad(u))=rho
 !
-L(u) = rho
-!    where u=psi the magnetic flux function and rho=current.
 !
+In the routines below we use the suffix 'ph' to indicate ! routines to obtain phi, 'ps' for psi and 'hd' for hyperdiffusion.
 !
-Both simple multigrid (V or gamma cycles) solvers and ! full multigrid (FMG) solvers are available for Poisson equations.
 !
-!
 Though these are 2D solvers, we allow for a 3rd dimension so that !
 PMGsolver effetively supports solving many xy planes of ! independent 2D problems.
 !
 !
-A program with sample usages is given in the repo.
+A program, pmg4gdb.F90, has been included to show the use of some ! of these solvers with a test function.
 !
 !
 Manaure Francisquez
 ! mana@dartmouth.edu
 !
 2017
 !
 !********************************************************************
+!
+IMPORTANT NOTES
+!   i) Not all solvers support the same boundary conditions !  ii) Modified Helmholtz relaxation has damped relaxation commented out ! iii) Some restriction and prolongation operators have been removed !      for simplicity.
+I believe IR=0, ISR=1, IPRO=2 are the only options !      available in this file.
 !
 ASSUMPTIONS
 !   a) Periodic along y and not periodic along x
 !   b) The length of the simulation domain is defined as 2*pi times !      a factor specified in the input file (fLx along x) !   c) The problem, the grids and the MPI decomposition are such that